-- Supplying the cartilage with all the necessary materials;
+- supplies cartilage with all necessary substances;

-- Assist the synthesis of new cartilage;
+- supports the synthesis of new cartilage;

-- Slows down the process of osteoporosis.
+- slows down the process of osteoporosis.